 Radiation therapy uses high-energy rays to treat cancer.
 It works by damaging the cancer cells and making it hard for them to reproduce.
 Your body then is naturally able to get rid of these damaged cancer cells.
 Radiation therapy also affects normal cells.
 However, your normal cells are able to repair themselves in a way that cancer cells cannot.

 During external beam radiation, a treatment machine will aim beams of radiation directly to the tumor.
 The beam passes through your body and destroys cancer cells in its path.
-You will not see or feel the radiation.
+You won’t see or feel the radiation.

 Radiation therapy takes time to work.
 It takes days or weeks of treatment before cancer cells start to die, and they keep dying for weeks or months after radiation therapy ends.